Spam module

 Before content has been filtered it starts with a score of 0.
 Once it passes through the spam filters, it gets assigned a score between 1 and 99, 1 means most likely not spam, and 99 means most likely spam.
 The number is actually a probability, so 1 is a 1% chance of being spam, and 99 is a 99% chance of being spam.

-The final score is then checked against the threshold, and marked as spam or not-spam
+The final score is then checked against the Spam threshold and marked as spam (larger or equal) or not-spam (smaller).

 Mark as spam/not-spam

-At the bottom every content item of a type that's being checked for spam, your should see a link that says either "mark as spam" or "mark as not-spam", depending on how the content is already marked.
-This allows you to quickly identify not-spam (or "ham" - false positives), or spam that has been marked incorrectly, and correct it.
-The Bayesian filter learns when you change the score of a content item, which will reduce incorrect assesments later on.
+At the bottom of every content item of a type that's being checked for spam, there is a link saying either Mark as spam or Mark as not-spam, depending on how the content is already marked.
+The links allow you to quickly correct the spam filter work by marking the content as not-spam (or "ham"—false positives), or spam.
+In particular, the Bayesian filter learns by updating the score of content items you correct manually, which reduces incorrect assessments later on.

 Configuration